Capital Karts

-Capital Karts is an indoor go karting track based in Barking, East London.
-It is the largest indoor track in the UK at over 1,050m long and has won multiple awards.
+Capital Karts is an indoor go karting track in Canary Wharf, London.

 Established in 2013 by co-founders Matthew Holyfield and Alastair Flynn in a derelict warehouse near Barking, the Capital Karts track was seeing over 500 visitors each weekend and had an annual turnover of £2m within 2 years.

-Capital Karts offers go-karting for adults, children, and disabled drivers.
+Its former site in Barking was the largest indoor track in the UK at over 1050 m long and had won multiple awards.